FhenixProtocol/cofhe-docs/docs/devdocs/fherc/index.md

 FHERC standards are similar to ERC standards in the Ethereum ecosystem but specifically designed for confidential operations.
 They define:

-- How confidential tokens should behave
+- How confidential tokens should behave.
-- Interface requirements for FHE-enabled smart contracts
+- Interface requirements for FHE-enabled smart contracts.
-- Methods for handling encrypted operations
+- Methods for handling encrypted operations.
-- Standards for maintaining privacy while ensuring functionality
+- Standards for maintaining privacy while ensuring functionality.

 ## Key Features

-- **Privacy by Default**: All token operations are encrypted by default
+- **Privacy by Default**: All token operations are encrypted by default.
-- **Homomorphic Operations**: Support for mathematical operations on encrypted data
+- **Homomorphic Operations**: Support for mathematical operations on encrypted data.
-- **Standardized Interfaces**: Consistent methods across all implementations
+- **Standardized Interfaces**: Consistent methods across all implementations.
-- **Backward Compatibility**: Integration with existing blockchain infrastructure
+- **Backward Compatibility**: Integration with existing blockchain infrastructure.
-- **Verifiable Privacy**: Cryptographic guarantees for confidential operations
+- **Verifiable Privacy**: Cryptographic guarantees for confidential operations.